ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * 'cursor': if included, it indicates to perform a diff query of the TRL together with the "Cursor" extension, as defined in {{sec-using-cursor-diff-query-response}}.
 Its value MUST be either 0 or a positive integer.
 If the 'cursor' query parameter is included, then the 'diff' query parameter MUST also be included.

-   If included, the 'cursor' query parameter specifies an unsigned integer value that was provided by the AS in a previous response from the TRL endpoint (see {{sec-using-cursor-full-query-response}}, {{sec-using-cursor-diff-query-response-no-cursor}} and {{sec-using-cursor-diff-query-response-cursor}}).
+   If included, the 'cursor' query parameter specifies an unsigned integer value that was provided by the AS in a previous response from the TRL endpoint (see {{sec-using-cursor-full-query-response}}, {{sec-using-cursor-diff-query-response-no-cursor}}, and {{sec-using-cursor-diff-query-response-cursor}}).

    If the AS does not support the "Cursor" extension, it ignores the 'cursor' query parameter when present in the GET request.
 In such a case, the AS proceeds as specified elsewhere in this document, i.e.: i) it performs a diff query of the TRL (see {{ssec-trl-diff-query}}), if it supports diff queries and the 'diff' query parameter is present in the GET request; or ii) it performs a full query of the TRL (see {{ssec-trl-full-query}}) otherwise.